ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-ict-security-guide.md

 USB memory sticks are of particular concern because they pose a greater threat than other types of removable media due to their physical size and storage capacity.
 Only USB memory sticks authorised and supplied by MoJ may be connected to MoJ ICT systems.

-For information on laptops and personal electronic devices see Chapter 5 of the Remote Working and Mobile Computing Security Guide.
+For information on laptops and personal electronic devices see Chapter 5 of the [Remote Working and Mobile Computing Security Guide][remote].

 ### Secure deletion and disposal